xRoker/Network-Programming-with-Go/README.md

 # Network Programming with Go by Jan Newmarch

-An e-book on building network applications using the Google Go programming language (Golang)
+An e-book on building network applications using Google's Go programming language (Golang)

 This book is hosted on [github-pages](http://tumregels.github.io/Network-Programming-with-Go/).